Load Birdie data in Python using dltHub

 • Build Python notebooks for end users of your data

-• Low maintenance thanks to Schema evolution with type inference, resilience and self documenting REST API connectors.
+• Low maintenance thanks to schema evolution with type inference, resilience and self-documenting REST API connectors.
 A shallow learning curve makes the pipeline easy to extend by any team member

-• dlt is the tool of choice for Pythonic Iceberg Lakehouses, bringing mature data loading to pythonic Iceberg with or without catalogs
+• dlt is the tool of choice for Pythonic Iceberg Lakehouses, bringing mature data loading to Iceberg with or without catalogs

 What you’ll do

-We’ll show you how to generate a readable and easily maintainable Python script that fetches data from birdie_migration’s API and loads it into Iceberg, DataFrames, files, or a database of your choice.
+We’ll show you how to generate a readable and easily maintainable Python script that fetches data from Birdie's API and loads it into Iceberg, DataFrames, files, or a database of your choice.
 Here are some of the endpoints you can load:

 • Videos: Contains endpoints for video resources including listing and specific video retrieval.